 Identification and monitoring of factors contributing to graduation rates that do not meet this criterion's expectations is carried out at the program level and routinely tracked each semester.
-These factors are addressed at the program level by program staff and include ongoing monitoring of each student's progress of their POS, ongoing monitoring of each student's semester course load, and regular advising of each student to ensure that students are on track with their POS.
-In addition, regular planning of the timing of the stages of the program including forming of a graduate committee, initiation and continuance of annual reporting using the MPH checklist (see ERF "D5" MPH Checklist), planning of the APE, completion of the APE report and the ILE is carried out by the program staff and members of the graduate committee.
+These factors are addressed at the program level by program staff and include ongoing monitoring of each student's progress of their program of study, ongoing monitoring of each student's semester course load, and regular advising of each student to ensure that students are on track with their program of study.
+In addition, regular planning of the timing of the stages of the program including forming of a graduate committee, planning of the APE, completion of the APE report and the ILE is carried out by the program staff and members of the graduate committee.